 The tool lets you search for keywords and then provides information about how many searches a term receives per month.
 It also allows you to filter this data based on location and language and provides suggestions for other similar search terms that it may be beneficial to target.

 Best SERP Analysis Tool: Moz Bar

 When performing keyword research it’s one thing to know which search terms get a lot of traffic, it’s another to know whether you stand a chance at ranking for said terms.
 Moz Bar is a Google Chrome extension that can help with this by showing you how competitive a search term is.

 To use the tool, you just need to install it and then search for the term you want to examine.
-Moz Bar will then analyze the results to show you the Page Authority, Domain Authority and the number of links to each result on the page.
+Moz Bar will then analyze the results to show you the Page Authority, Domain Authority, and the number of links to each result on the page.

-You can use this information to gauge how likely it is that your site will be able to compete for the top spots in the results page.
+You can use this information to gauge how likely it is that your site will be able to compete for the top spots on the results page.
 It can also act as a roadmap to show what you need to do to improve your chances of ranking.

 Moz provides many other useful free tools that are essentially limited versions of its paid product.

 For example, keyword explorer lets you see information about specific keywords including the difficulty, volume, and alternative suggestions.
 It also lets you search for competitor websites to see which search terms they are ranking for.

 Ahrefs Backlink Checker is a super easy-to-use tool that shows you the backlink profile of your chosen link.
 Just paste the link you want to analyze into the tool and it will tell you the Ahrefs URL and Domain rating as well as show you the number of backlinks a page has and where they are coming from.